 It can happen to any of us.
-Walking to your front door to realise someone’s already broken in and helped themselves to your prized possessions.
+Walking to your front door realising that someone’s already broken in and helped themselves to your possessions.

-Unfortunately, we often deal with claims relating to home burglaries.
-But don’t worry.
-There are plenty of practical things you can do to keep your home safe and secure – all year round.
+We often deal with burglary claims on behalf of our AvivaPlus Home Insurance customers and our figures show they account for 14% of our annual claims 1.
+But don’t worry, there are plenty of practical things you can do to keep your home safe all year round.

-Burglars are opportunists and look for the easy targets – most don't have to use force, they simply get in through an open door or window.
-So, shut and lock up your property – even if you’re going out for a short time.
+Burglars look for easy targets – most get in through an open door or window.
+So, shut and lock your property, even if you’re going out for a short time.

 Put good locks on your doors

-Ideally, all external doors should have 3 locking points.
-Mortice locks add strength and deadlocks can be a deterrent as they can make it hard for thieves to get out again.
+- Deadlocks can be a deterrent as they can make it hard for thieves to get out again

-If you’re thinking of getting new PVC or metal doors, make sure they come with good built-in locks and a fitted chain, as they can be expensive to add on afterwards.
+Security bolts and padlocks provide extra protection.
+Check your home insurance to see which locks are covered.
+If you’re thinking of getting new PVC or metal doors, make sure they come with good built-in locks and a fitted chain, as they can be expensive to add afterwards.

 And don't forget door hinges – with good locks, they can be the first things to break, but hinge bolts add another level of security.